trashvin/python-gamedev-2021/README.md

   Create game objects by implementing object oriented programming.
 - #### Day 7 : Implementing game logics and sounds

-  Start adding logic in your game and make your game alive by adding sound effects.
+  Start incorporating logic in your game and make your game alive by adding sound effects.
 - #### Day 8 : Implementing game levels and special actions

   Spice up your game by adding different levels and special actions.